The five-year survival rate of people who undergo a liver transpl... | Channels for Pearson+

 Binomial Distribution

-The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this case, the success is defined as a patient surviving five years post-liver transplant, with a probability of 0.75.
+A binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+In this context, the success is defined as a patient surviving five years post-liver transplant, with a probability of 0.75.
 The distribution is characterized by two parameters: the number of trials (n) and the probability of success (p).

 Recommended video: